ca. 1909 Amberg Chantecler,

 with a comma shaped curl on forehead, painted blue tin sleep eyes

-with painted upper wispy eyelashes, big open happy smiling mouth with two upper and lower teeth.
-Doll is unmarked.
+with painted upper wispy eyelashes, big open happy smiling mouth with two upper and lower teeth,

 Designed by artist Jeno Juszko.